eclipse-tractusx/bpdm/README.md

 ```

 As with application secrets instead of writing your credentials directly into a value.yaml you better pass them via
-command line when deploying the helm release: `--set imagePullSecret`.user=your_user`
+command line when deploying the helm release: `--set imagePullSecret.user=your_user`

 ### Dev Deployment

 In order to deploy the application
 with the dev environment profile you can use the provided dev-values.yaml which starts the application with the Spring dev profile.
-Taking in all the previous points, for a full dev deployment in it's own dev namespace you would need to use the following the command:
+Taking in all the previous points, for a full dev deployment in it's own dev namespace you would need to use the following command:

 ```bash
 helm install release_name ./kubernetes/bpdm -f ./kubernetes/dev-values.yaml \